LeeSmithSBCC/Jupyter-Math-For-Nerds/README.md

  - Analytic Geometry
  - Trigonometry
  - Plotting
- - Differentiatives
+ - Derivatives
  - Calculus
  - Series and Limits

- ####  Click on IntroImage.PNG to see part of one Notebook file

- ### Brower-HTML-Files FOLDER has Browser versions of Notebook files.
+ - Linear Analysis [coming soon]
+ - ODE and PDE [differential equations], a work in progress

+ #### If you have not installed Anaconda on your computer, there is a PDF of each Notebook
- ### Jupiter-Files FOLDER has Jupyter Notebook files [.ipynb extension]
+ ### The Jupiter-Files FOLDER has Jupyter Notebook files [.ipynb extension]

  ##### ENJOY -- LeeSmithSBCC@gmail.com
+  - I will post some or your email messages and questions/answers